zaccaria-lab/TRACERx_simulation_tool/README.md

 ## Running the tool:
 ### Scripts

-Simulations can be created using the jupyter notebook (make_tx_simulations.ipynb)[scripts/make_tx_simulations.ipynb] within the scripts directory (click on the scipt link to visualise an available example of execution).
+Simulations can be created using the jupyter notebook (make_tx_simulations.ipynb)[scripts/make_tx_simulations.ipynb] within the scripts directory (click on the script link to visualise an available example of execution).
 To create simulations, change the input parameter values to desired values and run cells in the section `1.
 Code to create TRACERx simulated evolutionary trees and sequencing data`.
 The following section `2.
 Example Simulation` gives an example of the output when creating a simulation.